arirab/arch-linux/README.md

 - 📅 Uses same keyfile for unlocking all encrypted drives
 - 🔗 Smart bind mounts from `/Data/Music` to `~/Music`, etc.
-- 🏛️ `/Pantheon` 20TB for Private Cloud and Media archive.
+- 🏛️ `/Pantheon` 20TB for Private Cloud and Media Archive.

----

 ---